imjoy-team/ImJoy/docs/development.md

     ```

 #### Install Python package from GitHub
 If your python module has a working `setup.py` file, you can also use it directly from Github without uploading to Python Package Index ([PyPI](https://pypi.org)).
-The way to do is to provide a URL to your github repo with PyPI format.
+The way to do it is to provide a URL to your github repo with PyPI format described below.
 Several excellent resources exist to explain this step,
 such as [this one](https://packaging.python.org/tutorials/packaging-projects/).

 The general syntax is shown below with parameters indicated in `{}`: